DavidObando/windows-small-cli-utils/README.md

   - sudo [command input]: Executes the specified command input as an Administrator, as long as it is enabled and has a password

 To use these tools clone this repository and the its location to your PATH environment variable.

+## Warning
+Note that this is not supported by me or my employer.
+Also, note that if you chose to execute this you're clearing my employer and myself from any issues that might derive from it, including security-related issues.
+Please, always ensure you understand each and every step of what you're doing before executing any code taken from the internet.